 Similar to several of the Lower Mainland’s other corn mazes, Bose Farms changes the design of their corn maze each year.
 Usually an external maze-designer helps to construct the maze.
 However, due to the travel restrictions imposed by the global pandemic, the maze design for 2020 was constructed entirely by the farm family.

-The 2020 maze design honours the 50th anniversary of Douglas College.
+The 2020 maze design honoured the 50th anniversary of Douglas College.
 Within the giant maze design is a large number 50, the college’s name and their 1970 – 2020 years of operation.

 The entrance to the corn maze venue at Bose Farm isn’t as big or impressive as that at other corn maze venues.
 You don’t drive into the farm, and there aren’t any buildings at the entrance.
 There is simply a dirt parking area, the corn field and a simple entrance into the maze.
 Just inside the corn maze is an open area with a few children’s plays structures and a covered area with chairs.

-If you like corn mazes and pumpkin patches, another great venue to visit is Maan Farms in Abbotsford.
+If you like corn mazes and pumpkin patches, another great event to visit is Petey’s Pumpkin Patch at Fantasy Farms in Chilliwack.
 For even more places, check out our articles about Lower Mainland Pumpkin Patches and Vancouver Corn Mazes.

 Pumpkin Patch and other Fall Attractions